miasmos/node-gimx/README.md

     g.macro('test')
       .run()

 Macros can also contain other macros.
-The following would press left, wait a second, press right, wait a second, press up, wait a second, then press down. :
+The following would press left, wait a second, press right, wait a second, press up, wait a second, then press down:

     g.macro('test1')
       .macro('test').wait(1000)